cb160/campfire/isawabird.md

 ...  with some moldy leek
 and then I twisted, his little beak

-...with a can of tizer
+... with a can of tizer
 and then I threw it, into the liquidizer

 ... with  a spongebob poster